mim_c Trainee Program

 Celine Atkinson

-UW Oral Health Sciences Program, Jeffrey McLean Lab
+UW Oral Health Sciences Program, Jeffrey McLean Laboratory

 Project: “Exploring bacterial crosstalk in periodontal pathogens using MicroSPLiT”